hugoagno3/mCP/README.md

 ```
 ![13s condensin complex for hithub](https://github.com/hugoagno3/mCP/assets/82643524/9bfe668f-a8d2-4ad3-b335-e2dc8243dc5a)

-2) The second object is the number of Hits detected in the experiment as the number of significant binary interactions.
-So binare pearson correlations values in the experiment higher than a filter.
+2) The second object is the number of hits detected in the experiment as the number of significant binary interactions.
+So, binary Pearson's correlation values in the experiment that are higher than a filter.

 ```{r7}
  out_Hek_P2_1_final_output[["13S condensin complex;Condensin I complex"]][[2]]